Is your revenue team ready for what's next?

 Don’t discount performance.
-If an email ends up in the junk folder—as does nearly half of business email—the rest of your efforts are in vain.
+If an email ends up in the junk folder—as do nearly half of business emails—the rest of your efforts are in vain.
 Graphics-heavy, link-laden emails won’t get the job done.

 The 4 Ps sum up what we know companies should do to engage leads successfully.
 But how closely do they correspond with what companies actually do?

 That’s the question we set out to answer in our 2015 Sales Effectiveness Report on Lead Follow-up.
 We tested 327 companies across nine industries to see what happens when research meets the real world.
 Our secret shopper sent direct, business-specific inquiries via mail or web form, and for the next 30 days, we tracked each company’s response time, response frequency, level of personalization, and ability to land in the inbox.